Riccardo Regno

-Riccardo Regno (born 12 August 1992) is an Italian footballer who plays for Pro Patria.
+Riccardo Regno (born 12 August 1992) is an Italian former footballer who most recently played for Cailungo.

 Biography

 Bologna

 Born in Bologna, Emilia–Romagna, Regno started his career at Bologna F.C.
 1909.
 Regno was a member of the reserve team from 2009 to 2011 in national "spring" league, but also made his reserve debut in 2008–09 season, when he was a member of the U17 team for national student league (Allievi).

 Livorno

 In June 2011, Regno was a piece weight to sign Nico Pulzetti.
 Pulzetti was valued €3.3 million while Regno was valued an aggressive price €1.65 million, which made Pulzetti 's deal involved €1.65 million cash only.
 Regno had a one-year left in his apprentice contract with Bologna.

 On 23 August 2011 Regno left for Italian third division club Portogruaro.

 On 17 July 2012 Regno left for Gubbio.

 In 2013, he returned to Livorno, which the club had promoted to Serie A. He wore no.6 shirt.
 On 31 January 2014 he left for Pontedera.
 In summer 2014 he was signed by Barletta.